ravener/ladybug-fetch/README.md

 - Use a custom promise library

 ## Install
-**Note** It is not in npm yet and is in early development, the way to install it is with github (see below), examples in this README may or may not work or is not ready, unstable or untested and the code design may change overtime if you would like to contribute Pull Requests and/or Issues are welcome.
+**Note** It is still in early development, examples in this README may or may not work or is not ready, unstable or untested and the code design may change overtime if you would like to contribute Pull Requests and/or Issues are welcome.
 ```sh
 npm install ladybug-fetch
 ```